Ice Stories

 A map of the mountains beneath the ice.

-Working against time in a forbidding climate, scientists and engineers will create the first detailed maps of the Gamburtsev Mountains.
-Two survey aircraft, one from the United States and one from Britain, will use RADAR, lasers, and other instruments to look down into the ice sheet, effectively conducting a continental-scale MRI of the ice sheet and the hidden mountains.
-Scientists on a third aircraft will bury seismic instrumentation in the ice sheet to measure the energy from earthquakes around the globe.
-Working together, these teams will try to answer basic questions about the origin of the mountains.
+Working against time in a forbidding climate, scientists and engineers created the first detailed maps of the Gamburtsev Mountains.
+Two survey aircraft, one from the United States and one from Britain, used RADAR, lasers, and other instruments to look down into the ice sheet, effectively conducting a continental-scale MRI of the ice sheet and the hidden mountains.
+Scientists on a third aircraft buried seismic instrumentation in the ice sheet to measure the energy from earthquakes around the globe.
+Working together, these teams seek to answer basic questions about the origin of the mountains.
 When and how did such high mountains grow in the interior of a continent as ancient as Antarctica?
 Did they form like the Hawaiian Islands with a hot plume welling up beneath the region?
 Or were they created like the European Alps with colliding continents pushing the mountains into the sky?

-Follow along on the adventure with AGAP team members Adrienne Block and Beth Burton.
-Project Leader, Robin Bell, a geophysicist from the Lamont-Doherty Earth Observatory of Columbia University, will be contributing microblog posts on Twitter.
+Follow the adventure with AGAP team members Adrienne Block and Beth Burton.
+Project Leader, Robin Bell, a geophysicist from the Lamont-Doherty Earth Observatory of Columbia University, contributed microblog posts on Twitter.